qrailibs/functir/README.md

 # About

-_Functir_ is a functional programming library for JavaScript.
+_Functir_ is a functional programming library for JavaScript/TypeScript.
 True functional programming in JS!
+Or probably "mix of things from Scala that now works in JS!".

+Also _Functir_ is actually production-ready library with zero dependencies, native implementations, full support of TypeScript and of course with full immutability.

 ### Installation

 - [Installation](#installation)

-### Core data types
+### Data types

 - [`Box`](#box)
 - [`Option` (`None`, `Some`)](#option)